Sustainable agriculture through legume-cereal intercropping

 Why?

-Intercropping provides multiple benefits:
+Intercropping provides multiple benefits for sustainable agriculture:

 Improves soil health and resilience to stresses